RaceCam: History

-Although a vehicle-mounted 16mm motion picture camera was used as early as 1973, the technology was first developed in the late 1970s by the Seven Network in Australia, who introduced it for the 1979 Hardie-Ferodo 1000 endurance race at Mount Panorama in Bathurst, New South Wales with Sydney-based driver Peter Williamson able to give commentary from his Toyota Celica.
+Although a vehicle-mounted 16mm motion picture camera was used as early as 1973, this technology was first developed in the late 1970s by the Seven Network in Australia, who introduced it for the 1979 Hardie-Ferodo 1000 endurance race at Mount Panorama in Bathurst, New South Wales with driver Peter Williamson able to give commentary from his Toyota Celica.

-RaceCam in Australia was unique in that the drivers were often wired for sound and able to converse with the television commentary team during races with top touring car drivers such as Dick Johnson, Allan Grice, Peter Brock and later Glenn Seton, Jim Richards, Mark Skaife, Wayne Gardner and Channel Seven's own commentator turned racer Neil Crompton all becoming regular users of the system.
-RaceCam (with drivers doing their own commentary) became a staple of Seven's Australian Touring Car Championship and Bathurst 1000 broadcasts during the 1980s and 1990s.

-American audiences were first introduced to RaceCam at NASCAR's 1979 Daytona 500 on CBS network with Benny Parsons' Chevrolet Monte Carlo, and later at the 1983 Indianapolis 500, when ABC acquired the rights to use a streamlined version of the technology for their coverage of the race.
-The first Indy winning car with a RaceCam was that of Rick Mears in 1991.
+American audiences were first introduced to RaceCam through broadcaster CBS at NASCAR's 1981 Daytona 500 with Terry Labonte's Buick Regal, and later at the 1983 Indianapolis 500, when ABC acquired the rights to use a streamlined version of the technology for their coverage of the race.

-Over the years, the camera location varied from "over-the-shoulder" in 1983, to rear-mounted (looking backwards) in 1988, nosecone-mounted in 1994, and rollbar/above-mounted in 1997.
+Over the years, RaceCam was refined and led to further developments.
+Besides the natural upgrades for high-definition television, the "Bumpercam" uses a camera mounted on the car's bumper, and the "Roofcam" was mounted on a car's roof, giving a broader and more authentic perspective of the driver's sightlines.
+"Clearview" is another system, which removes grit and dust from the lens.
+In IndyCar, the camera location varied from "over-the-shoulder" in 1983, to rear-mounted (looking backwards) in 1988, nosecone-mounted in 1994, and rollbar/above-mounted in 1997.
 Later, the above-mounted cameras were improved to be able to rotate 360°.
 Other camera views have included the rear wing (just above the rear tyre), the gearbox, the driver's helmet ("Visor cam"), a "footcam" looking at the driver's feet (to illustrate the heel-and-toe shifting process in road racing), and a view from the sidepod.
 Additional mounting locations inside the cockpit gave a face view of the driver, but usually little or no view of the track.
 The "CrewCam" was another view, mounted on a pit crew member's hat or helmet, showing the point of view of a pit crew member performing his duties on pit road.

-In the same time-frame, CBS and ESPN began using on-board cameras during NASCAR telecasts from different developers.
-The large, boxy interior of the NASCAR stock cars allowed modified, nearly regular-sized video cameras to be mounted in the cockpit.
-CBS used a remote controlled, 360° rotating camera, and 1984 Daytona 500 winner Cale Yarborough carried one to victory.
+In NASCAR, the large, boxy interior of the stock cars allowed modified, nearly regular-sized video cameras to be mounted in the cockpit, sometimes with a remote-controlled, 360° rotating camera.